 If you’re on the fence about whether to install the pre-release version of Android Oreo right now, here are a few reasons why you should, or perhaps shouldn’t, make the move.

-- Anyone with the correct Galaxy S7 model who doesn’t want to wait for Oreo.
-Remember, it could take months to reach your device.
+- Anyone with the correct Galaxy S7 model who doesn’t want to wait for their Oreo OTA.
+Remember, it could take weeks to reach your device.

 - Those who feel comfortable sideloading software.